developmentseed/obstore/docs/blog/posts/obstore-0.4.md

 ## Benchmarking

-Benchmarking is still ongoing, but we've added documentation about
+[Benchmarking is still ongoing](https://github.com/geospatial-jeff/pyasyncio-benchmark), but early results have been very promising and we've [added documentation about our progress so far](../../performance.md).

 ## New examples